The Rise of Cannabis Trademark Infringement Lawsuits

 Legal Fees

 Defending against a lawsuit can be incredibly costly.
 Legal fees can quickly add up, draining resources that could be better spent on legitimate marketing efforts.
+Many cannabis dispensaries have learned the hard way that cutting corners with branding only leads to expensive courtroom battles.

 Settlements and Damages